Compliance 8 min read Nov 2025

 Not everyone in your facility needs access to every resident's information.
 Role-based access control is a fundamental security practice that ensures each staff member can only see the information they need to do their job.

 Regular access audits are important too.
 Review who has access to what at least quarterly, and make sure that when a staff member leaves or changes roles, their access is updated promptly.
-It sounds basic, but lapses in offboarding are one of the most common security gaps in care facilities.

 Access checklist